Danigan1/System-Admin-Homelab/README.md

 <br>

-## PS Script for creating a user account in Active Directory
+## Script for creating a user account in Active Directory (powershell ISE)

 This showcases a small powershell command that I put together to create one user within Active Directory **Users and computers**